3 a Graflex 3 a Graflex 3A Graflex 3 A

 To close the camera, please be sure that you first press the mirror lever H until it locks.
 Now swing the standard lock straight and push the standard all the way back into the camera body.
 You may help a bit by pressing the mirror lever H a bit more to allow the standard and bellows to find enough space behind the bed door.
 Swing the front standard lock to the left to lock the standard.
 Make sure the sliding track is moved all the way back.
 Press down the braces and close the hinged bed door.

 The back of the camera is hinged and when opened affords easy access to the film compartments.
-The lower film spool center in each end is spring actuated and when drawn out and given a slight turn locks open, which greatly facilitates loading and unloading the camera.
+The lower film spool centre in each end is spring actuated and when drawn out and given a slight turn locks open, which greatly facilitates loading and unloading the camera.

 The focusing hood opens automatically when the cover of the camera is raised and is shaped to fit the contour of the face of the photographer and thus excluding extraneous light, enabling the operator to focus perfectly.